RC4ML/Shuhai/hw/README.md

-# Hardware Part of Benchmarking (Build an FPGA Project)
+# Hardware Part of Shuhai
+The goal of this part is to build an FPGA project which allows to benchmark HBM or DDR4.

 1. Create build directory
 ```